Article I. Name

 Representation: The president, vice presidents, and committee chair will make every reasonable effort to reflect among the committee appointees the variety of personal and professional characteristics represented in the membership such as professional area of responsibility, gender, ethnicity, state and institutional type.

-Professional Access and Equity/SACRAO Representative: The president shall appoint an individual to serve as the contact person for the AACRAO Committee on Professional Access and Equity and the Oklahoma SACRAO representative.
+Professional Access and Equity/SACRAO Representative: The president or past president shall serve as the contact person for the AACRAO Committee on Professional Access and Equity and the Oklahoma SACRAO representative.
+If neither are able to participate, the president will select a designee.
 This individual will promote equal education opportunity and participation with the SACRAO and AACRAO organizations.
 The appointment will be for a one-year term.

 Audit Committee: The secretary shall serve as the chair of the audit committee and other members will be appointed by the president from members within the Association.
 The appointment will be for a one-year term.